On the complexity of estimating ground state entanglement and free energy: A -complete local Hamiltonian problem

+We begin by showing the $\QMA$ containment of $\LEAPS$ when $\dy$ is sufficiently smaller than the gap between $\El$ and $b$.

-\thmleapsqma* \begin{proof} For containment, note that if $a = 0$, then $\LEAPS$ is just a special case of the Separable Local Hamiltonian Problem from \cite{CS12}, which is proven to be $\QMA$-complete in the same work.
-If $a > 0$, we can the H\"older Inequality to get
+\begin{lemma} Let $D$ be an efficiently computable upper bound on $\|H\|_\infty$, such as the number of local terms $m$.
+Then $\LEAPS$ is contained in $\QMA$ when $b - \El - \dy D \ge \frac{1}{\poly(n)}$ and $\dn>\dy$.
+Note that no gap between $\dy$ and $\dn$ is required. \end{lemma} \begin{proof} We begin by noting that if $\dy = 0$, then $\LEAPS$ is just a special case of the Separable Local Hamiltonian Problem from \cite{CS12}, which is proven to be $\QMA$-complete in the same work.
+If $\dy > 0$, the H\"older Inequality yields